Nestle outshines peers thanks to pet food, health products

 “There’s a possibility to cross over the 4% point (this year), which would be great, but in light of the uncertainties it’s hard to commit to that right now.”

+He said he was not happy with the performance in China, where organic sales fell, and said teams were working hard to improve this year, with the recent Yinlu divestiture helping.

+Chief Financial Officer Francois-Xavier Roger said the group expected Asia, including China, to return to mid single-digit growth this year.
-He said the Swiss group wanted to achieve sustained mid-single-digit growth in the medium term and also expected to keep doing acquisitions.

-Full-year organic sales, which strip out currency effects, acquisitions and divestitures, grew 3.6% in 2020, ahead of Nestle’s own guidance of “around 3%” and peer Unilever’s 1.9% underlying sales growth.
+The Swiss group wants to achieve sustained mid single-digit growth in the medium term after organic sales grew 3.6% in 2020, ahead of consensus and peer Unilever’s 1.9% underlying sales growth.

+The company has been selling underperforming businesses and just offloaded its mainstream water brands in North America to private equity firms for $4.3 billion.

+Schneider reaffirmed Nestle’s commitment to the rest of the water portfolio and also to confectionery.

-Nestle proposed hiking its dividend 5 cents to 2.75 francs per share for 2020, its 26th consecutive increase.
+Net profit fell slightly to 12.2 billion francs due to a non-recurring gain in the year-ago period, but beating expectations.
+Nestle proposed its 26th consecutive dividend increase to 2.75 Swiss francs per share.
 It also has a share buyback programme under way.

-Shares in Nestle, down almost 4% this year, were indicated to open 1.1% lower.
+Shares in Nestle were flat at 1029 GMT, outperforming a slightly weaker European food sector index.

 ($1 = 0.8987 Swiss francs)